apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Yankees' Giancarlo Stanton continues to step up in playoffs with Aaron Judge still stuck in October slump**
+**Don’t call it Trump-proofing**

-You can read more about it [here](https://www.cbssports.com/mlb/news/yankees-giancarlo-stanton-continues-to-step-up-in-playoffs-with-aaron-judge-still-stuck-in-october-slump/).
+You can read more about it [here](https://www.politico.com/news/2024/10/15/trump-california-environment-supreme-court-00183585).

 ## Requirements
 - Python 3.8